 #10 – STRONGER BONES:

-It is believed that beer generally has a good amount of silicon which is directly related to the health bones.
+It is believed that beer generally has a good amount of silicon which is directly related to the health of bones.
 In a study conducted by Tufts University and other research centers, it was found that older men and women, who had beer or wine, daily, had better bone density.
 But increasing the drinks to above two daily, made them prone to bone fractures.
 A study on 100 different types of beers in 2010 identified that the pale ale, had the best bone buildings benefits, as this brew was the richest in silicon.
 The light lagers and the beers that did not contain alcohol were found to contain the least amount of silicon.
 So drink up, but not too much.

 #9 – LOWERS BLOOD PRESSURE:

-Until recently, only various types of wine was believed to be good for the health of your heart.
+Until recently, only various types of wine were believed to be good for the health of your heart.
 But now studies reveal that beer might be good too, if not better.
-One Harvard study of many women revealed that those who drank moderate quantities of beer had reduced risk of developing high blood pressure, as compared to women who consumed wine or whisky.
-This is a significant benefit as increase in blood pressure might lead to heart attacks and/or stroke.
+One Harvard study of many women revealed that those who drank moderate quantities of beer had a reduced risk of developing high blood pressure, as compared to women who consumed wine or whisky.
+This is a significant benefit as an increase in blood pressure might lead to heart attacks and/or stroke.

 #8 – REDUCES RISK OF DIABETES:

 A Harvard research study found that moderate intake of beer reduced the risk of type 2 diabetes, by 25%.
 When around 38,000 men who rarely drank, increased their intake of either beer or any other alcoholic drink, to one or two drinks daily, this fact came to light.
 But if they drank more than 2 drinks daily, this benefit was not seen.
-The studies found that moderate beer drinkers were protected against diabetes, because the alcohol increased their insulin sensitivity.
+The studies found that moderate beer drinkers were protected against diabetes because alcohol increased their insulin sensitivity.